 Food allergies, intolerances, and sensitivities – oh my!
 Adverse food reactions are a topic near and dear to my heart, especially now that I’m trained and certified as a Lifestyle Eating & Performance (LEAP) therapist (“CLT”), and after going through my own holistic gut-healing journey.

 Allergies, intolerances, and food sensitivities are actually three totally different beasts… and yes, it’s entirely possible to experience all three types of reactions day-to-day.

 After reading this article you’ll learn the key similarities and differences between a foodfo allergy vs intolerance vs sensitivity, how they happen, and what you can do about each of them!

 Disclaimer: This article is meant to be educational, informative and inspiring.
 This is not medical advice!
-Make sure to consult a GI doctor, allergist, functional dietitian nutritionist, a certified LEAP therapist, a gut health nutritionist, and/or other qualified health practitioners to address your health concerns from a medical nutrition standpoint.
+Make sure to consult a GI doctor, allergist, functional dietitian, a certified LEAP therapist, a gut health nutritionist, and/or other qualified health practitioners to address your health concerns from a medical nutrition standpoint.

 (This article was most recently edited and updated on January 13, 2023.)

 Table of Contents